 - Payment gateway compatibility

-Regular shared hosting won't cut it for serious e-commerce.
-I learned this when my first store got flagged.
-The hosting provider couldn't guarantee security standards.
-Payment processing requires specialized infrastructure.
+Regular shared hosting is not fit for serious e-commerce.
+I found out when my first store got flagged because the provider could not guarantee security standards.
+Payment processing needs specialised infrastructure.

-Think of payment hosting as a digital vault.
-Regular hosting is like storing cash in a filing cabinet.
-Payment hosting is like using a bank vault.
-The security levels are completely different.
+Think of payment hosting as a vault.
+Regular hosting is a filing cabinet with a padlock.
+The security tier is not remotely comparable.

 PCI DSS Compliance: Your Non-Negotiable Foundation

-Payment Card Industry Data Security Standard (PCI DSS) compliance isn't optional.
-It's the baseline security framework.
-It protects cardholder data from theft.
-Non-compliance can result in fines up to £500,000 per incident.
+Payment Card Industry Data Security Standard (PCI DSS) compliance is not optional.
+It is the baseline that protects cardholder data from theft.
+Non-compliance can mean fines up to £500,000 per incident.

-PCI DSS has four levels based on transaction volume.
-Most small businesses fall into Level 4.
-This requires annual self-assessment questionnaires.
-Higher levels need external audits and penetration testing.
+PCI DSS has four levels tied to transaction volume.
+Most small businesses are Level 4, which involves annual self-assessment questionnaires.
+Higher levels require external audits and penetration testing.

 Essential PCI DSS Requirements for Hosting